sebastianrjay/CrosswordPuzzleSolver/README.md

 To run the puzzle solver, enter `ruby lib/game.rb` from the CrosswordPuzzleSolver root directory.
 Follow the on-screen directions to solve the puzzle yourself, or have the computer solve your puzzle at any time.
+(To have the computer solve the puzzle, enter '$' at any time while playing.)

 To create your own puzzle with a different layout and clues, simply create additional clues and layout .txt files, saved under whichever name you want in